matthull/dotfiles_old/README.md

 source install
 ```

+Additionally, iterm preferences are stored in the iterm folder and can be loaded via General->Preferences
+screen in iTerm2.

 ## Reloading
 After changing any dotfiles, run the following to reload all scripts and run all installers.